57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 Program consumption: 137832 units remaining
 ```

 By comparing the difference between two `sol_log_compute_units` calls, we can calculate the CU consumption of the program.
-In this example, the difference between the two values represents the CU consumed by the operations performed between the two log calls.
+In this example, the difference between the two values represents the CU consumed by the operations performed between the log calls.

-We can also encapsulate this CU logging functionality into a Rust macro for easier usage in the program.
-Here’s how the code would look:
+We can also encapsulate this CU logging functionality into a Rust macro for easier program usage.
+Here is how the code would look:

 ```rust
 // build a macro to log compute units